 1) If a lease option is submitted, a copy of the agreement must be submitted and the relevant agreement must provide for either a closing date or an initial term lasting until the period ending no less than 180 calendar days after the Application Deadline.
+The lease option must describe the land to be leased using a legal description, site address and parcel size, or parcel number.
 The lease to be entered into must be attached and specify a specific rental amount, a term equal to or longer than the Extended Use Period, and provide for the owner of the land to execute the LURA, encumbering the real property titled in the name of the owner.
 Lease payments must be evenly distributed through the term of the lease and paid as an Operating Expense through the operating budget.